Kristen Stewart Asserts ‘Fluidity’ Is A Factor In Sexuality

 “… Because I can’t look at anyone without them noticing me.
 I want to be able to sit in a room and people-watch.
 And that’s difficult for me.
 It’s a unique perspective, for sure.”

 According to Stewart, if the topic of sexuality wasn’t such an important topic, she said she would have kept her life private forever.

-In a recent interview with the Sunday Times, the star also spoke about ex-boyfriend Pattinson and stated that when she was dating Rob, the public was their “enemy.”
+In a recent interview with the Sunday Times, the star also spoke about ex-boyfriend Pattinson and stated that when she was dating rob, the public was their “enemy.”
 Kristen said that was no way to live, especially since she was confused about who she was at the time.

 “I didn’t talk about my first relationships that went public because I wanted things that are mine to be mine.
 I hated it that details of my life were being turned into a commodity and peddled around the world.”